Bogdanull/Winter-Remote-Party/README.md

 # HackITall-Deutsche-Bank
 HackITall Project

-Main aspects of the project :

-**Voice chat application, with regards to your proximity *(Talk to your colleagues during meetings, and take private issues to another room!)
+# Voice chat application, with regards to your proximity
+Talk to your colleagues during meetings, and take private issues to another room!

-**Special zones where you can hear everybody, listen to music together or join links
+# Special zones where you can hear everybody, listen to music together or join links
+Interact with your friends and the enviroment!

+# Customisable rooms and characters
-**Customisable rooms and characters, show off your style in diverse enviroments!
+Show off your style in diverse enviroments!

-**3D Camera controls using mouse and movement from keyboard.
+# 3D Camera controls using mouse and movement from keyboard.
 Mute yourself trough on-screen buttons.
+Coordinate processing of the camera location based on mouse movements.

+# Context

 Unity Project for 24h hackaton, as a solution to work from home problems.
 We address communication issues